rtoal/plainscript/README.md

 Yes, it looks a lot like Python, but it’s _not_ a Python subset.
 There are some differences.

 See the file [plainscript.ohm](https://github.com/rtoal/plainscript/blob/master/syntax/plainscript.ohm) for the official syntax.
-The syntax assumes the source code has been preprocessed and had indents and dedents inserted according the [Python indentation algorithm](https://docs.python.org/3/reference/lexical_analysis.html).
+The syntax assumes the source code has been preprocessed with indents and dedents inserted according the [Python indentation algorithm](https://docs.python.org/3/reference/lexical_analysis.html).

 ## Data Types